 1. From Mac OS X Finder, hit Command + K to bring up the Connect to Server window

 2. Enter the path to the network drive you want to map.
-For example, smb://redwood/it and click Connect.
+For example, smb://redwood/networksharename and click Connect.
+Networksharename is the name of the server provided in the email the Help Desk sends you.

 3. Your drive will appear on your desktop and in the Finder window sidebar.